 Security considerations involved in the use of OnePacs

 All information transmitted to or utilized within the OnePacs system is protected by security measures that meet or exceed all standard requirements, including the requirements of the Health Insurance Portability and Accountability Act (HIPAA).
-This is true for the free version as well as for paid version of OnePacs.

 - OnePacs enters into a standard HIPAA Business Associate Agreement with all individuals, groups, and institutions sending studies to OnePacs.